BAE’s Big Push for Skilled Trades Starts with Orion in Dunfermline - A Spotlight

 Attention to Hiring Detail

 The Dunfermline team don’t just go through the motions when it comes to hiring.
-They work with clients and candidates alike to make sure they both maximise their chances of successful hires and being selected respectively.
+They work with clients and candidates alike, to make sure they both maximise their chances of successful hires and being selected.
 This includes working with the client on tailor-made job descriptions to attract the right candidates, and coaching candidates on CV writing and interview etiquette.
 This attention to detail, even the small things which often get overlooked, saves a tremendous amount of time and speeds up the hiring process, while also reinforcing a positive candidate experience.

 Knowledge and Experience